dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --sql                                                          Connection string or environment variable name of the SQL Server Database to store results in.
   --table                                                        Table or environment variable name of the SQL Database to store results in.
-  --output <filename>                                            An optional filename to store the output document.
+  --json <filename>                                              Store the results as json ins the specified file.
   --no-metadata                                                  Don't record metadata in the stored document.
   --no-measurements                                              Don't record measurements in the stored document.